dang0ta/creacy/README.md

 ## Live Website
 You can access the live version of this project [here](https://rkspx.blog).

+## External Dependencies
+There are no external dependencies, this project uses no JS, and all assets and images are hosted locally.
+Image assets are from Unsplash.

 ## Feedbacks
 Got any issue, feedbacks, or just want to say hi? feel free to send me an email at ikosiriki@gmail.com.